ctsexton/portfolio/static/content.md

     link:
     bullets:
       - Rapidly developing high quality websites with modern tools and frameworks.
-      - I craft mobile-optimized page layouts with Vuetify and custom CSS, producing simple, clear and <i>content-focused</i> designs.
+      - I craft mobile-optimized page layouts with Vuetify and custom CSS - producing simple, clear and <i>content-focused</i> designs.
       - Using Docker and CockpitCMS as a RESTful API to serve content, I reduced infrastructure setup time to under 5 minutes for each new website.
 The backend (hosted on AWS EC2), is extremely cheap to run and setup to automatically restart on failure.
     id: ctswebdesign
     image: whiterabbit.jpg